polkadot-developers/knowledgebase/current/learn-substrate/weight.md

 operational class.

-There is also a `Mandatory` dispatch class that can be used to ensure a transaction is always included in a block regardless of its impact on the block length or weight limits.
+There is also a `Mandatory` dispatch class that can be used to ensure a transaction is always included in a block regardless of its impact on block weight.
 Please refer to the [Transaction Fees document](/current/runtime/fees.md) to learn more about the different dispatch classes and when to use them.

 ## Next Steps